 Anticipated \$0.20 to \$0.23 of EPS improvement as compared to prior year Non-GAAP.
 This includes \$0.09 of Incremental cost controls as compared to our initial earnings guidance expectations.
-This assumes regulatory recovery of increased bad debt expense (which we plan to file for and request recovery in each of our jurisdictions).
+Regulatory recovery of increased bad debt expense assume in guidance (pending requests filed in South Dakota and Montana).